 Eligible applicants cannot currently be principal investigators or previously have been principal investigators on a P01 or R01 type NIH grant or an equivalent National Science Foundation Grant.
 A focus based on adverse pregnancy, congenital disease and developmental is required.

 Application forms and instructions will be available on the MS CEPR website.
 MS CEPR Pilot Grants are made for a one-year period.
+The deadline for applications for Phase II is September 15, 2022.
+The deadline to submit full applications is October 15, 2022.

 Please note the following administrative requirements: Page limitations indicated throughout the application will be strictly enforced.
 Applications should reflect NIH font sizes only, minimum size 11.0 Arial, Helvetica, Palatino or Georgia.
 Please attach a copy of the entire summary statement or original review comments from other funding sources for proposed projects that have been reviewed previously.
 Also, include a brief description of the changes you have made to your submission based on prior reviewer comments or suggestions (1 page maximum).
 Biosketches are required from all investigators and letters of support are required from all consultants.